Creighton vs. Alabama: Sportsbook promo codes, odds, spread, over/under - December 16

 - Odds to win the national championship: +2000

-- Creighton is eighth-best in college basketball in terms of its odds to win the national championship (+2000), much higher than its computer rankings (14th-best).
+- In terms of its odds to win the national championship (+2000), Creighton is eighth-best in the country.
+It is far below that, 14th-best, according to computer rankings.

 - The Bluejays have had the -biggest change in terms of their national championship odds, improving from +3000 at the start of the season to +2000.